The Roots Picnic: Hip-Hop is the Love of My Life with Common, Queen Latifah and Digable Planets

 As the show marquee expresses, this show was a love letter to not just hip-hop, but the funk, disco, soul and R&B sounds that shaped the now-ubiquitous genre.
 All of the artists on the bill collaborated to bring a modern take on some of the biggest hits of the last few decades.

-Unlike a traditional festival or even a showcase at the Bowl like Brainfeeder held in 2016, the wasn’t a procession of one artist after another.
-Instead, it was a free-for-all, a true party in every sense, celebrating what hip-hop meant to these celebrated, influential rap icons.
+Unlike a traditional festival or even a showcase at the Bowl like Brainfeeder held in 2016, this wasn’t a procession of one artist after another.
+Instead, it was a free-for-all, a true party in every sense, celebrating what hip-hop meant to these beloved, influential rap icons.
 While every artist performed the hits, there were plenty of covers of the classics, fitting the “history of hip-hop” theme.

 The concert was headlined by The Roots, though they would mostly take a back seat to the many iconic performers that would take the mic throughout the night.
 The band, led by drummer Questlove, remained on stage throughout the entire night providing live instrumental beats for the MCs.